Racemuis/OnlineOptimization/README.md

 #### Acquisition functions
 The pipeline is compatible with all acquisition functions that are provided by [`Botorch`](https://botorch.org/) ([`botorch.acquisition`](https://botorch.org/api/acquisition.html)).

+- `BoundedUpperConfidenceBound`, an adaption to the UpperConfidenceBound acquisition function where the exploration-exploitation-tradeoff-parameter $\beta$ is constrained between [0, 1] instead of [0, inf].

 #### Replicators
 Replicators use a roll-out strategy to decide whether to sample a new value, or to replicate an existing sample to make a better assessment of the noise, as for example suggested in [4].

-_To be implemented_.
+- `MaxReplicator`, a replicator that replicates the parameters that are associated with the highest evaluated value of `y` if the proposed `x` is very close to the maximizing `x`, and the noise of the maximizing `x` is only slightly lower than the noise of the proposed `x`.

 #### Selectors
 Selectors the modules that select the sample that is the most likely to optimize the objective function.
 Currently supported selectors are:

 - `SimpleSelector`, makes a verdict by combining the values of $y(x)$ and the variance that is estimated by the statistical model.
+- `AveragingSelector`, a selector that averages the values of the `x's` that, according to the regression model, are close to the optimum.
+The selector uses `DBSCAN` to cluster the evaluated samples prior to calculating the average.
+The average is weighted by the inverse variance that is estimated by the regression model.

 #### Sources
 The source module represents the source whereto queries can be made to evaluate samples.
 Currently supported sources are: